 First Year Courses

-All first year Geography courses are initially restricted to first year students during the priority enrollment period.
+All 100-level Geography courses are initially restricted to first year students during the priority enrollment period.
 After this period, these courses are open to upper-year Arts & Science students.

 JEG100H1 Introduction to Physical Geography and Earth Sciences

 This introduction to Physical Geography and Earth Sciences examines the atmosphere, lithosphere, hydrosphere, cryosphere and biosphere, emphasizing processes, flows of energy and materials, and the interconnectedness of these Earth systems.
 Specific topics include weather and climate, earth materials, geological and geomorphic processes involved in the genesis of landforms, river systems, glaciers, soils, and biomes.
 Five laboratory meetings during the term.
 This is a Science course that fulfills Breadth Requirement 4: Living Things and Their Environment.

 The course will focus on the processes that drive environmental change and how past societies have responded to the constraints that these impose.
 The emphasis is on the current interglacial, the Holocene, and how increasing population and technology has affected human-environment interactions.

 GGR107H1 Environment, Food and People

 Examines the relations between food, nature, and society.
 Food is fundamental to human existence, and central to most cultures; it also has significant and widespread effects on the physical environment.
 This course uses food as a lens to explore human-environment interactions locally and globally.
 It serves as an introduction to environmental geography.
 This is a Social Science course that fulfills Breadth Requirement 3: Society and its Institutions.